SalvaRoca/SalvaRoca/README.md

 ## 🔭 Where am I today?

 After all these years, I feel that I am in complete control of any project I am given.
-In search of new challenges, I started to study Full-Stack web development on my own and discovered an interesting world, full of exciting opportunities.
+In search of new challenges, I started exploring Full-Stack web development on my own and discovered an interesting world, full of exciting opportunities.
 That's why I enrolled a [Full-Stack Development learning path provided by IBM](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer), which helped me develop a basic skill set with the following technologies:

 * Front-End
   - HTML